 Here are a few quotes I'm pondering from people who are a lot smarter than me...

 What if CrossFit Founder Greg Glassman would have had a different mindset?
-This quote might have looked something like...
+The quote above might have looked something like this instead...

 "We're designing workouts that people will pay money for...marketing it to people with disposable income...with plans to sell the company for a few million dollars someday."